hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-samples.md

 2. fix variable names that collide with imported package name
 3. fix typos

+Also update Go version specified by Go modules to ensure a Go version is used in which ioutil is deprecated and replacement functions are available in os and io packages.

 Signed-off-by: Tommy TIAN <xtianae@connect.ust.hk>
 Co-authored-by: Mark S. Lewis <mark_lewis@uk.ibm.com>
             </td>